jsulmont/xtdb-rs/README.md

 # Rust Driver for XTDB 2.x

 `xtdb-rs` is a Rust driver designed for interacting with XTDB 2.x.
-This project focuses on providing a seamless way to execute XTQL queries and handle transactions within Rust code, ensuring complete parsing of XTQL expressions with meaningful error messages.
+This project focuses on providing a seamless way to execute XTQL queries within Rust code, ensuring complete parsing of XTQL expressions with meaningful error messages.

 ## Features